davglass/license-checker/README.md

 NPM License Checker
 ===================

+*As of v17.0.0 the `failOn` and `onlyAllow` arguments take semicolons as delimeters instead of commas.
+Some license names contain commas and it messed with the parsing*

 Ever needed to see all the license info for a module and its dependencies?

 It's this easy: